FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 - Goal Duration Sum = 60 seconds
 - Goal Loss Ratio = 0%
 - Goal Exceed Ratio = 0%

 {::comment}

-    [MB98]: Not related but triggered by this, can we have at the end of the document a table with all the default values/recommended for the various
+    MB98: Not related but triggered by this, can we have at the end of the document a table with all the default values/recommended for the various
             attributes defined in the document?

-    [VP]: Maybe?
+    VP: Maybe?
 Revisit later to see if we have enough data to warrant table format.

-    [MK]: TODO.
+    MK: TODO213.
 This is not a bad idea.
 A section that in summary table lists common usage cases with recommended settings e.g. RFC2544, TST009, FD.io CSIT, examples of SUTs with certain behaviour e.g. suspected periodic SUT disruption.
 It will make it more concrete to the reader and verify their understanding of the spec.

+    VP: I think too low priority for draft11.

 {:/comment}